(FAPP) Infinity Does Macroscopic Irreversibility From Microscopic Reversibility: Infinite Precision Microstates and the Emergence of Macroscopic Irreversibility

 However, concepts such as physical means and demons manipulating microstates with infinite precision is an idealized notion.
 In reality, our ability to specify, measure, or manipulate microscopic degrees of freedom in any physical system is operationally limited.
 These practical constraints mean that microstates can only be defined with \emph{finite} precision.
 Consequently, when attempting to reverse a system's evolution, the unavoidable small uncertainties are amplified through the system's complex (often chaotic) dynamics.

 Moreover, the concept of \emph{means-relative reversibility} emphasizes that while the microscopic laws are symmetric, the notion of a reversible process depends on the precision and the scale at which the state is defined.
 Maxwell's pragmatic approach---``avoiding all personal inquiries [[about individual molecules]] which would only get me into trouble''~\cite{Maxwell-1879,garber}---illustrates that the coarse-grained description relevant for thermodynamics deliberately sidesteps the need for infinite precision.
 In this framework, macroscopic irreversibility emerges from the overwhelming statistical likelihood that a system will evolve toward states of higher entropy, even though the underlying equations are time-symmetric.
-In statistical mechanics, a macroscopic state is essentially an equivalence class, where the equivalence relation is defined by the condition that two microscopic states are considered equivalent if they share the same values for macroscopic variables, such as energy or volume.